 – 1987 BMW 325i convertible from the E30 series

-– beautiful colour combination of royal blue metallic paint and beige interior plus matching softtop
+– Very chic colour combination with royal blue metallic paint and beige interior

 – delivered and always registered in Germany, within the same family for 23 years

 – 2.5 litre inline 6-cylinder engine with 125 kW (170 hp) and automatic gearbox